brucealdridge/driver-go-sensortag/README.md

 driver-go-flowerpower

-Sphere driver which interfaces with the Flower Power plant snseor.
+Sphere driver which interfaces with the Flower Power plant sensor.
 The primary interface is via ninjasphere's GATT fork.

+Known Issues:
+  - Driver needs to be on a proper event look rather than relying on disconnect messages from the device

 License
 Copyright (c) 2014 Ninjablocks Inc